WELCOME TO DALLAS!

 — The company I work for at my day job has hosted conferences here for a few years.
 The lobby is such a stunning, in-your-face welcome to guests.
 I haven’t booked a staycation with them yet.

 — The highly-anticipated Virgin Hotel is now open in the Design District!!!
 At first glance, the aesthetics are incredibly beautiful and modern.
-The design of the hotel rooms, meeting areas, and rooftop are very well done.
+The design of the hotel rooms, meeting areas, and rooftop is very well done.
 From the looks of it, I think it’s worth all the hype.
 And I’ll let you know all the details when I get to book a staycation someday!

 — This museum specializes in Asian art so if you feel like learning more about the continent of Asia and her countries specifically, check out this museum!